paginagmbh/EPUB-Checker/README.md

 Release the app
 ---------------

 Releasing a new version requires the Mac App to be codesigned and notarized.
-This can be done from the maven packaging process or via GitHub Actions CI on the `master` branch.
+This can be done from the maven packaging process or via GitHub Actions CI on the `main` branch.
 The additional maven step will run a bash script (`src/build/mac-release.sh`) to codesign and notarize the Mac App with our private Apple Developer Certificate.
 Therefore, this step will only work on our systems or in GitHub Actions CI.

 ### Release requirements